ericwang13/APCSFinalProject/README.md

 8. Started working on various filters.
 I have some plans for the following filters: greyscale, box blur, gaussian blur, sepia, emboss, contours, duo tone, static, and tiling.
 I started with a super simple greyscale filter.

 9. Completed sepia and box blur filters, made some plans for more filters and some JavaFX designs.

+10. Worked on JavaFX frontend.
+Created a input field and submit button to change which filter/effect you want to use on the fly.
+Invalid numbers default to the capture stream without any effects.
+Pretty ugly, but functional.